IcePixelx/IcyCore/README.md

 # English Version (Deutsche Version weiter unten.)

-This project started on the 13th April 2021 as an example for job applications for myself Marvin D.
+This project started on the 13th April 2021 as an example for job applications for myself.

 It is a framework for analyzing processes that are 32-bit and have protection against normal debuggers.